benshimonz/V1/README.md

 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
 - _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q245, Q250) blue/logical/red entities directly right of the aggregation

-- '→' is one or more (when following a quantifier - see Q175, Q176) blue/logical/red entities directly right of the aggregation
+- → denotes the entity directly right of the aggregation (which must be blue/logical/red).
+When the aggregation is followed by a quantifier - → denotes all blue/logical/red entities directly right of the quantifier (see Q175, Q176)
 - _et_ is an entity tag of a blue/logical/red entity

 - L1 appears below a relationship / path / quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛', an 'L' or an 'O'